 However, if you are a small to a medium-sized law firm with between 3-25 attorneys and additional support staff let’s explore options between the long-term SEO benefits versus the short-term PPC gains.

 If you want to build an established brand customers can trust, search engine traffic can help you with this goal.
 Furthermore, using SEO strategies like content creation, link-building, and user experience means you can grow your firms’ traffic for years without having to work as hard or pay as much as you would with PPC campaigns.

 Often it takes 6-12 months to generate enough traffic from SEO to drive quality leads.
 However, when you do rank for the right keywords, you can sustain your company on those leads.
 All it takes is the right strategy and team.

 Ryan Deiss of Digital Marketer stated, “traffic is a commodity.”
 Any firm can drive traffic to their website as long as they have a large enough budget.
 The key to this commodity is to get the right traffic.

 If your law firm needs to grow today because you do not have enough cases, then PPC is a quick strategy to build your caseload.
 The downside is when you paid for traffic it becomes a never-ending cycle.

-If you want to gain the advantage on your competitors, then you need to explore how SEO and PPC can help your firm grow.
-If you want to know how you compare to other law firms then request schedule a free consultation with our team today, so we can produce a complimentary audit to determine whether you should use SEO vs PPC.
+If you want to gain an advantage over your competitors, then you need to explore how SEO and PPC can help your firm grow.
+If you want to know how you compare to other law firms then request to schedule a free consultation with our team today, so we can produce a complimentary audit to determine whether you should use SEO vs PPC.